 - Widgets.
 In addition to widgets that help you organize and share site content (Archive, Category Cloud, Recent Posts), there are a range of widgets that help you share other content, interests, and links.
 These include a Twitter widget that posts recent tweets, Blogs I Follow, Flickr or Instagram, a Music Player, and Links.

 - Additional Pages.
 Consider adding extra pages that address other interests or help you develop your online professional identity.
 This could include an About page, a resume, a page that includes embedded content that captures an outside interest, or anything else that goes beyond our class assignments.

 - Creative Commons.
 Consider adding a Creative Commons license to let others know how they can use content from your site.

 - Responsive Web Design.
 Consider how your site looks on different screens – desktops, laptops, smartphones, tablets, etc. Does it translate across devices?

 Final.
-For the final submission of your site at the end of the semester, you should also add one last post or page (500-800 words) that reflects on your semester and the site.
+For the final submission of your site at the end of the semester, you should also add a post or page that reflects on your semester and the site.
 Your reflection should address the following prompts.

 - How have you developed as a writer this semester?
 Where has your work been most effective this semester?
 Least effective?
 How so?

 - What are the three (or more) main things you have learned about writing in digital environments?
 What do you enjoy most about writing in digital environments?

 - Comment on your site.
 What have you tried to accomplish through developing its functionality and visual appeal?
 Is there anything you weren’t able to accomplish that you wanted to?
 What about your site are you most happy with, most proud of?